Skip to content

 What Actually Changed — and Why It Affects Your Property

-In May 2026, the federal government confirmed that Ontario’s electricity demand will grow 75% by 2050.
-That is not a forecast built on optimistic scenarios — it is the Canada Energy Regulator’s planning baseline, the same number used to justify $1 trillion in infrastructure spending.
+In May 2026, the federal government released Powering Canada Strong, confirming that Ontario's electricity demand will grow 75% by 2050.
+That is not a forecast built on optimistic scenarios — it is the Canada Energy Regulator's planning baseline, the same number used to justify $1 trillion in infrastructure spending.

 For any property owner — whether you own a home, a rental unit, or a commercial building — this matters because the grid your property relies on is about to get significantly more expensive to use, unless your property generates part of its own supply or upgrades to systems designed for the new grid.